 Hubby bought the cheapest paint he could find thinking I would hate it as it was, a bright street walker pink.
 However, I love it, couldn’t be happier, it’s superb, my hen house is now a local landmark.

 We bought five chickens, as two year old laying hens from Trade Me.
 After moving the new members of the family in, it took less than 2 days for our first egg to appear, they were clearly happy in their new home.
 Now we average between three and four a day which is plenty for a household of two.
-We feed our mob left over household scraps, bread, peelings, loads of weeds, excess veggies and a good dollop of Tui Gourmet Chicken Mix, it’s a blend of seeds and grains that they seem to love.
+We feed our mob left over household scraps, bread, peelings, loads of weeds and excess veggies.

 Chickens don’t have teeth so offering grit aids digestion and supplies calcium to their diet.